syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/ColumnDragAndDrop.md

 ## Cancel dropping at a particular position

 Dropping at a particular position can be canceled using `QueryColumnDraggingReason` argument in the `QueryColumnDragging` event handler.
-Refer to the following code sample to cancel dropping at a particular position:

 {% tabs %}
 {% highlight c# %}